honwei189/shellscripts/setup/GlusterFS-Setup/README.md

 1. **Running as Root**: This script must be run with root privileges.
 Ensure you have the necessary permissions before executing the script.

 2. **Initialization**: When initializing a node, you must provide a list of cluster node IPs.
 After running the `--initialize` command, the script will prompt you to run the `--link` command on all other nodes that need to be added to the cluster.
+Only the IP of **one node** in the cluster is needed.

 3. **Adding Nodes (`--add-node`)**: This option should be used on the **master node** to add a new node to an existing cluster.
 When running this command, you need to use the `--link` command on the new node.
-This option is suitable when the new node has not been recognized by any cluster.
+Only one IP from the cluster is needed to proceed with adding the new node.

-4. **Joining a Cluster (`--join-node`)**: This option is exclusively for adding a brand-new node to an existing cluster, where the node has not previously joined any cluster.
-You must provide the IP address of a master node in the existing cluster.
+4. **Joining a Cluster (`--join-node`)**: This option is exclusively for adding a brand-new node to an existing cluster.
+Provide the IP address of a **master node** from the existing cluster.

 5. **Rejoining a Cluster (`--rejoin`)**: If a node has already joined a cluster but needs to rejoin the same cluster due to server corruption, OS reset, or replacement, use the `--rejoin` option.
-Only the IP of any one node in the cluster is required to rejoin.
+The IP of **any one node** in the cluster is enough to rejoin.

 6. **Linking Nodes (`--link`)**: The `--link` option should be used on new nodes to add them to the cluster.
 It will reset the node's configuration and wait for the master node to confirm the connection.